mimugara/GNN-Stock-Prediction/README.md

 ## Citation

 This thesis has reconstructed an existing architecture of a heterogeneous graph neural network.
-If you use this architecture, please cite the following paper.
-The LICENSE of the project is GPL3, which means No matter how you modify or use code, you need to open source it.
+The LICENSE of the project cited is GPL3, which means no matter how you modify or use code, you need to open source it.

 ```bibtex